Tummy Tuck Surgery – Abdominoplasty in Melbourne, Australia

 Is a Tummy Tuck worth having? – Watch Dr Craig explain in the Video

 Patients seek abdominoplasty surgery for a variety of reasons, including correcting pockets of body fat, sagging skin, and fat bulges across the abdomen.
-These are common in both men and women that have had major weight loss.
-It is also a popular procedure for women post-pregnancy.
+These are common in women that have had major weight loss and also popular for women post-pregnancy.

 Unfortunately, stomach fat can be difficult to treat with diet and exercise alone.
 Furthermore, many women suffer knowingly from abdominal hernias and torn abdominal muscles after childbirth.
 This further hinders their ability to regain a flatter stomach.

 A “full” tummy tuck surgery or abdominoplasty involves tightening the abdominal muscles and flattening the stomach.
 A fully qualified plastic surgeon will also repair any underlying muscle damage to achieve the best possible result.

 The aim is to achieve flatter stomach contours and a curvier, natural-looking waistline.
 Repair to the underlying muscles also aims to improve the patient’s core strength.

 What makes a good candidate for a tummy tuck or abdominoplasty surgery?

 While it is best to discuss your eligibility in a private consultation with a qualified plastic surgeon, generally good candidates for abdominoplasty surgery are:

 - Those with excess skin that cannot be remedied with diet and/or exercise